ligato/docs/docs/plugins/vpp-plugins.md

 ## NAT Plugin

 Network address translation (NAT) translates IP addresses belonging to different address domains by modifying the address information in the packet header.
-The NAT plugin provides control plane functionality for the VPP data plane implementation of NAT44.
+The NAT plugin provides control plane functionality for the VPP NAT44 data plane implementation.

 ---

 ### NAT Global Configuration

 The NAT global configuration groups configuration data under single global key.
-You require configured NAT-enabled interfaces in VPP but if not present, the KV scheduler caches the configuration for later use when the interface becomes available.
+You require configured NAT-enabled interfaces in VPP, but if not present, the KV scheduler caches the configuration for later use when the interfaces becomes available.

 **References:**